karoliskoncevicius/annmatrix/README.md

 cann: chr, pos
 ```

-Principal component analysis with `prcomp` will add row and column annotations to the resulting objects.
+Principal component analysis with `prcomp` will transform the PCA loadings into 'annmatrix' object and add row and column annotations to it, such as proportion of variance explained.
-Furthermore, matrix cross-product will preserve all annotations that are possible to preserve after the product.
-Here is an example where information is carried over after applying PCA rotation to transform a new dataset.

 ```r
 pca <- prcomp(t(X))